Giant sinkholes | Pictures | Reuters

 A construction vehicle lies where it was swallowed by a sinkhole on Saint-Catherine Street in downtown Montreal, August 5, 2013.
 REUTERS/Christinne Muschi

-People stand next to an 82 foot diameter pit at a village in Guangyuan, Sichuan province, February 28, 2013.
+A giant sinkhole that swallowed several homes is seen in Guatemala City February 23, 2007.
 REUTERS/Stringer

-Workers repair a cave-in area on a road in Xi'an, Shaanxi province, China, May 27, 2012.
+A sinkhole is seen on the shore of the Dead Sea, Israel July 27, 2015.
+REUTERS/Amir Cohen

+An aerial view of the damaged Gran Marical de Ayacucho highway in the state of Miranda outside Caracas December 1, 2010.
+REUTERS/Miranda Government/Handout

+Policemen check a collapsed section of a crossroad in Hefei, Anhui province August 8, 2009.
 REUTERS/China Daily

-An aerial view of the damaged Gran Marical de Ayacucho highway in the state of Miranda outside Caracas, December 1, 2010.
-REUTERS/Miranda Government

-Local residents inspect a road that collapsed when a flash flood swept through Toowoomba, west of Brisbane, Australia, January 10, 2011.
-REUTERS/Alicia Morrison

-A general view of a large crater that appeared in the early hours in the central German town of Schmalkalden, November 1, 2010.
-REUTERS/Alex Domanski

-A giant sinkhole caused by the rains of Tropical Storm Agatha is seen in Guatemala City, May 31, 2010.
-REUTERS/Casa Presidencial

-Policemen check a collapsed section of a crossroad in Hefei, Anhui province, China, August 8, 2009.
-A taxi and a few motorbikes fell into the hole, local media reported.
+Rescue workers carry out the body of a victim in a road cave-in accident in this picture taken through a security window in Shenzhen, Guangdong province May 21, 2013.
 REUTERS/China Daily

-An aerial view shows the debris of a residential building and a destroyed road in the village of Nachterstedt, Germany, July 18, 2009.
-REUTERS/Handout/Gemeindeverwaltung Nachterstedt

-A stranded car is hoisted from a collapsed road surface in Guangzhou, Guangdong province, China, September 7, 2008.
-REUTERS/China Daily
+People look at a loaded truck that got stuck in a sinkhole on a road in Guilin, Guangxi Zhuang Autonomous Region, January 7, 2015.
+REUTERS/Stringer

 Next Slideshows